isobelbutler/Embedded-Project-Gallery/README.md

 ## Planning

-I wanted the project gallery to tie in with the main website but be a seperate page.
-I started by using the same colour palette and navbar as the application website and created a figma design that used alot of the strong red as the website, as shown below:
+I wanted the project gallery to tie in with the main website but be a separate page.
+I started by using the same colour palette and navbar as the application website and created a Figma design that used a lot of the strong red as the website, as shown below:

 ### Original Figma Design:

 ![Original Website design](images/figma_design.png)

 ### Reworked Design (not on Figma):
-After the site was built I decided I wanted to move away from the same style as the main website as I felt like it was an oppportunity to play with different colour so I made a new design:
+After building the site, I decided to move away from the same style as the main website as it felt like an opportunity to play with different colour so I made a new design:

 ![Next Website design](images/old_design.png)